chewi/mpd-ynca/README.md

 ## Features

 * Powers the receiver on and switches input when playback starts.
+* Delays playback for a configurable time while the receiver powers on.
 * Switches sound program to a per-song choice, "Straight" for multi-channel songs, or some default.
 * Configurable using an INI file.